hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 Packets are always 91 bytes long, including the report ID which is `00`.
 This means that commands themselves are 90 bytes long.

+Without the driver, the feature report #00 will be exposed on the Mouse device interface (the same one that is opened in exclusive mode by Windows).
+This might be the reason why Razer felt the need to install a custom driver (that, or maybe some more obscure features?), however it is possible to send ioctl on devices opened without any R/W access.
+This means that the driver is actually not needed to communicate.

 All messages follow a common pattern: